Scimac/React-FE-Harbour/03-React-Redux/Redux Notes/01-Key Features in Redux.md

 ### Immutability

 - One of the core principles of Redux is **immutability**, meaning that the state of the application cannot be directly modified.
-- Instead, changes to the state are made by creating new copies of the state objects.
+- Instead, **changes to the state are made by creating new copies of the state objects**.
 - This ensures that the state remains unchanged and helps in tracking state mutations.

 ```javascript